EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 share this data with peers.
 EUDAT offers a free public basic instance of B2DROP for any researcher with a 20 GB quota.

-The data on B2DROP can be synchronized with EGI Notebooks so you can share content between the two services.
+The data on B2DROP can be synchronised with EGI Notebooks so you can share content between the two services.
 This offers an easy-to-use storage and compute platform for the long-tail of science.